 In our high-speed, dot.com world, fiction remains an invaluable tool for magnifying and examining our own lives.
 This presentation covers six 21st-century writers — people like George Saunders and Jennifer Egan — who are breaking new ground in fiction, who are telling new stories, who can help us understand the world in sharp and vital ways.

 Stimulating Creativity: You Can Be Creative Even Though You May Not Be Artistic

-Dr. Donita Whitney-Bammerlin, Academic Program Coordinator, College of Business Administration
+Dr. Donita Whitney-Bammerlin, Instructor, College of Business Administration

 At a time when the need to be efficient is at an all-time high, the need to be innovative is competitive for the same incentives.
 Creativity leads to innovation and innovation contributes to efficiency, yet many of our current workplaces do not stimulate, reinforce, or reward creativity.
 There are few formal trainings that teach creativity and much of society views creativity as an art form or as something that does not belong in a corporate setting.
 This session deals with the biases of creativity and facilitates ways that it can be stimulated in the everyday workplace of corporate America.